-8.38.2 Establishing and maintaining the Loss Capitalisation Account Carry forward of Loss Capitalisation Account balance from AU2
+8.2 Carry forward of Loss Capitalisation Account balance from AU2

-- (a) On the Approval Date, an account will be established by Queensland Rail named the "Loss Capitalisation Account" and the starting balance of the Loss Capitalisation Account is zero the amount submitted by Queensland Rail to the QCA for this purpose.
-26 - (a) The Loss Capitalisation Account will be maintained On the Approval Date, an account will be established by Queensland Rail named the "Loss Capitalisation Account".
-The opening balance of the Loss Capitalisation Account will be the balance of the existing account of the same name established under AU2, and recovery under this clause 8 shall be the sole manner in which such amounts shall be recoverable. - (b) The opening balance of the Loss Capitalisation Account as at the Approval Date, (including accrued interest to date, together with any further interest accruing on that balance calculated in accordance with clause 8.3), is recoverable in accordance with this clause 8.
+(a) On the Approval Date, an account will be established by Queensland Rail named the "Loss Capitalisation Account".
+The opening balance of the Loss Capitalisation Account will be the balance of the existing account of the same name established under AU2, and recovery under this clause 8 shall be the sole manner in which such amounts shall be recoverable.

+(b) The opening balance of the Loss Capitalisation Account as at the Approval Date, (including accrued interest to date, together with any further interest accruing on that balance calculated in accordance with clause 8.3), is recoverable in accordance with this clause 8.